GeoModelLab/CrYP/README.md

 where LAI_i is the LAI at the i-th composite date.

 ### Crop growth and yield prediction
 The effect of daily average temperature (f_temp, unitless, range: 0–1, Eq.
 3), as well as the impact of cold stress (f_cold, unitless, Eq.
 4) and heat stress (f_heat, unitless, Eq.
-5), on daily photosynthetic rates are computed using T_mean, T_min, and T_max as inputs.
+5), on daily photosynthetic rates is computed using T_mean, T_min, and T_max as inputs.
 These are processed through a response function driven by crop-specific cardinal temperatures.

 Eq.
 3: